hguoTTT/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Further interactions I would like to implement in part 2 includes changing up the background (although unsure how I'll do it exactly).
+Furthermore, I plan to tune the flashing of the words on the PiClock to make it flashy but not disturbing, and also make the changing of the fonts more responsive.

 # Prep for Part 2